 Under the 2005 Stock Award Plan the Company began issuing Restricted Stock Units ("RSUs") to eligible employees in fiscal year 2020.
 The fair value of these awards is equivalent to the market value of the Company's common stock on the grant date and vests over a period of time.
 On the applicable vesting date, the holder of an RSU becomes entitled to share of the Company's common stock.
-A portion of the RSUs awarded will vest annually until fiscal year 2026.
-Forfeitures are recorded as they occur.
+A portion of the RSUs awarded will vest annually until fiscal year 2028, the remaining represent awards that cliff vest in fiscal year 2029.

-During the fiscal year ended April 30, 2023 and 2022, the Company issued 1,300 shares from common stock and 1,150 shares from common stock, respectively, to select employees for milestone years of service to the Company.
+During the fiscal year ended April 30, 2024 and 2023, the Company issued 3,300 shares of common stock and 1,300 shares of common stock, respectively, to select employees for milestone years of service to the Company.
 These shares were issued under the 2005 Stock Award Plan, are shares of the Company's common stock, and are fully vested at time of issuance.

-In fiscal year 2021 the Company elected to issue Performance Stock Units ("PSUs") to an officer of the Company.
+In fiscal year 2021 the Company elected to issue Performance Stock Units ("PSUs").
 The fair value of these awards is equivalent to the market value of the Company's common stock on the grant date and requires an assessment of the probability that the specified performance criteria will be achieved, which is updated at each reporting date.
 PSUs are not shares of the Company's common stock and do not have any rights or privileges thereof, including voting or dividend rights.
 On the applicable vesting date, subject to the attainment of the specified performance criteria, the holder of a PSU becomes entitled to a share of the Company's common stock.
 PSUs are subject to certain restrictions and forfeiture provisions, in addition to performance vesting conditions, prior to vesting.
-A portion of the PSUs awarded will vest, subject to specified performance criteria, annually until fiscal year 2025.
-Forfeitures are recorded as they occur.
+The PSUs awarded will vest, subject to specified performance criteria, annually until fiscal year 2028.